m1nka/blog/_posts/2025-12-05-part-2-troubleshoot-network-connectivity-from-oracle-autonomous-ai-database-at-multicloud.markdown

 If the mount was successful, you should see `PL/SQL procedure successfully completed.`​ You can list the contents using `SELECT * FROM TABLE(DBMS_CLOUD.LIST_FILES('MYNFS_DIR'));`.

-If the mount is unsuccessful, it would like something like this:
+If the mount is unsuccessful, it would look something like this:

 ```bash
 ERROR at line 1: